 It’s time for a Borneo holiday and you decided to go on a Sabah tour.
-There are certainly a lot of options, but if you ask us what are the best things to do in Sabah, we always prefer to stay off the beaten path.
+There are certainly a lot of options, including some beautiful and well-tested Sabah attractions, but if you ask us what are the best things to do in Sabah, we always prefer to stay off the beaten path.

 In other words, a Sabah trip doesn’t always have to be a visit to Kota Kinabalu, spending a lot of money to climb Mount Kinabalu, go on an “orangutan spotting tour” in a full-fledged rehabilitation center, or diving off Semporna’s islands with hundreds of Chinese package tourists.
-For more tips, check this guide to visiting the Danum Valley Conservation Area and our ultimate guide to backpacking Borneo.
+For more tips, check this guide to visiting the Danum Valley Conservation Area, a list of Borneo best beaches, and our ultimate guide to backpacking Borneo.

 There are certainly more interesting places and things to do in Sabah you should consider to make your Borneo holiday a very special one — and concentrate on spotting real wildlife — which should indeed be “wild” — and making meaningful local encounters.